shy2net/nodejs-angular-starter/README.md

 - Authentication (including middlewares and token generation)
 - Angular 6 routes support (redirect to index.html of compiled Angular code)
 - Configuration according to environment (using config npm package).

+The code of NodeJS is stored under the `src` directory.
+The output directory of the compiled typescript will be available in the `out` directory.

 # Starting with this template